Coder2195Text/try-me-noobs/README.md

 # try-me-noobs

+If it says you already voted, switch to a good vpn and continue, then switch to another region after that, then switch back to old ip and repeat.

 1. **Install Tampermonkey**:
    If you haven't already, you need to install the Tampermonkey browser extension.
 You can find it for various browsers:
    - [Tampermonkey for Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)